Myasthenia gravis - Tensilon test; Edrophonium test

 How the Test is Performed

-A medicine called Tensilon (also called edrophonium) or a dummy medicine (inactive placebo) is given during this test.
+A medicine called Tensilon (also called edrophonium) is given during this test.
 The health care provider gives the medicine through one of your veins (intravenously, through an IV).
-You may also be given a medicine called atropine before receiving Tensilon so that you do not know you are getting the medicine.
+You may also be given a medicine called atropine before receiving Tensilon to reduce chances of side effects.
+Your heart rate may be monitored to make sure the medicine doesn't slow your heart down.

 The test may be repeated and you may have other Tensilon tests to help tell the difference between myasthenia gravis and other conditions.